tyler-401-advanced-javascript/seattle-javascript-401d34/class-04/README.md

 #### Describe and Define

-- The role of data models
+- Testing strategies for databases
+- Mocks
-- CRUD Operations
+- CRUD Functionality through Mongoose Methods
-- The "Repository" design pattern
-- Interfaces and Services
+- Interfaces and Collections

 #### Execute

-- Model real world data
-- Create models with constraints, type checking, validity
-- Create an extensible interface and an implementation for a data model
+- Proficiency with the `mongo` CLI and basic commands
+- Creation of a Mongoose Schema
+- Creation of a Data Model Interface (CRUD operations) for Mongo Schemas
+- Testing code that relies on a Mongo Database server

 ## Today's Outline

 <!-- To Be Completed By Instructor -->

-- Topic 1
-- Topic 2
-- ...